yoember/yoember.github.io/index.md

   {{outlet}}
 </div>{% endraw %}
 ```

+*Just a note.
+Using `partial` is a little bit older concept.
+We can migrate them to components, however we learn about components a little bit later.
+To keep it simple, we just use templates and partials here.
+It can be one of your homework to update them to components. ;)*

 Ember uses handlebar syntax in templates.
 It is almost the same as plain html, but you could have dynamic elements with `{% raw %}{{}}{% endraw %}`.